THE SCIENCE OF LIFE

 Ayurveda (ayur-life veda-knowledge) originated in India more than 5,000 years ago and is the oldest continuously practiced healthcare system in the world.

 This practice comes from the understanding of nature’s rhythms and laws.
-Ayurveda is built around the five elements of ether (space), air, water and earth.
+Ayurveda is built around the five elements of fire, ether (space), air, earth and water.
 The practice teaches us how to live in harmony with these rhythms through diet and lifestyle routines.

 Ayurveda is rooted in the knowledge that humans follow the same rules and laws as other natural beings.
 When we ignore natural laws then imbalances begin to occur.
 These imbalances are what causes disharmony and disease in the mind and body.
 This system of medicine takes a look at the individual’s unique psychological, emotional and physical conditions and imbalances and uses the elemental principles to bring balance back to the body.